Py-Contributors/Hacktoberfest-2020/README.md

   - improving functionality
   - adding new feature
   - improving to documentation
-- push your work and Crete a PR.
+- push your work and Create a PR.

 Check [How to Participate for details](/HOW_TO_PARTICIPATE.MD)